argoverse/argoverse-api/README.md

 ### Stereo correspondence
 For all log segments, accurate calibration between LiDAR and cameras enables sensor fusion approaches, but the calibration may not register the stereo images into perfect epipolar correspondence.

 ---

+## Baselines

+We have also released the baseline codes for both 3D tracking and motion forecasting tasks.
+3D Tracking code can be found at https://github.com/alliecc/argoverse_baselinetracker and Motion Forecasting code at https://github.com/jagjeet-singh/argoverse-forecasting

+---